yarec/react-layout-generator/examples/README.md

-# React Layout Generator
+# React Layout Generator Examples

-*This document is a work in progress.
-In the meantime see the source code for details.*

-React Layout Generator (RLG) is a [Layout in React](https://github.com/chetmurphy/react-layout-generator/blob/master/LayoutInRect.md) component for dynamic and responsive layout.
-It is ideal for laying out both html and svg components and allows precise and continuous control for responsive layouts.
+React Layout Generator (RLG) is a Layout in React component for dynamic and responsive layout.
+It is general purpose, supports both html and svg*, and allows precise and continuous control for responsive layouts.
+Major features include template support, animation support including custom engines, persistance support, built-in editor with position and size editing, fine grain responsiveness, top down design, and overlay support.

 This component was inspired by [react-grid-layout](https://www.npmjs.com/package/react-grid-layout).

+\* For SVG to be really useful in React it needs to know its position and size.
+RLG makes this easy.

 ## Install